cwansart/kubernetes-cluster-service-test/readme.md

 # Requirements

-This example assumed you use Minikube (https://kubernetes.io/docs/tasks/tools/install-minikube/).
+This example assumes you use Minikube (https://kubernetes.io/docs/tasks/tools/install-minikube/).

 # Build and deploy